An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Corning Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GLW stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Components industry.
+We show how GLW stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Bare Printed Circuit Board Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Corning is one of the world's leading innovators in materials science, with a 169-year track record of life-changing inventions.
 Corning applies its unparalleled expertise in glass science, ceramic science, and optical physics along with its deep manufacturing and engineering capabilities to develop category-defining products that transform industries and enhance people's lives.
 Corning succeeds through sustained investment in RD&E, a unique combination of material and process innovation, and deep, trust-based relationships with customers who are global leaders in their industries.
 Corning's capabilities are versatile and synergistic, which allows the company to evolve to meet changing market needs, while also helping our customers capture new opportunities in dynamic industries.
 Today, Corning's markets include optical communications, mobile consumer electronics, display, automotive, and life sciences.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)